samhpinto/htmlcssResume/README.md

-# htmlcssresume
+# htmlcssResume
 Practiced some more HTML and CSS.
 Implemented one media query too.
-GitHub Pages: samhpinto.github.io/htmlcssresume/
+GitHub Pages: samhpinto.github.io/htmlcssResume/